 Lye also reacts with aluminum and iron.
 Do not use utensils with those ingredients or the lye will slowly eat away at them.
 Use stainless steel, plastic, or glass.

-You will have to heat up your fats in order to get them up to around 100F degrees or to melt the hard fats.
-I try to have my oil AND lye right under 100F (95-100) before I add the lye water to the fats.
+You will have to heat up your fats in order to get them melted and uniform, and then allow them to cool to around 80-90 degrees Fahrenheit.
+I try to have my oil and lye right around 80-90 degrees Fahrenheit before I add the lye water to the oils.

 Step #4: Trace